zvallarino/phase-3-ruby-oo-self-person-lab/README.md

   the string `"♪ Rub-a-dub just relaxing in the tub ♫"`.

-- `Person#work_out`: increments the person's happiness by two points, decreases their hygiene by three points, and return the Queen lyrics, `"♪ another one bites the dust ♫"`.
+- `Person#work_out`: increments the person's happiness by two points, decreases their hygiene by three points, and returns the Queen lyrics, `"♪ another one bites the dust ♫"`.

 - `Person#call_friend(friend)`: accepts another instance of the `Person` class,